 Silver Sage Magazine was an idea that developed over a few years.

 I had several magazine subscriptions coming to the house.
 Some were for me, a few were for my daughter and several I collected for extra reading material.
 I would stare at the models in the magazines and wonder “are the models getting younger?”
-I wondered who did I know that actually wore the clothes I saw in these fashion magazines; because, certainly it wasn’t me or my age group.
+I wondered who did I know that actually wore the clothes I saw in these fashion magazines; because, certainly it wasn’t me or my friends.

-Then I pondered the articles that gleaned the inside of all these beautiful magazines.
-Surely, these articles were meant for my daughter (mid-twenties) and not me or my friends.
+Then I pondered the articles that were assembled on the inside of all these beautiful magazines.
+Surely, the articles were meant for my daughter (mid-twenties) and not for me or my friends.
 Did I really care about “how to please my man” or “how to find your G spot” when after several decades I was pretty sure I had a good idea.
 The concept of tight abs or how get perkier breasts was completely irrelevant to me.
 I wanted to know what length dress is best for me or top ten ways to stop my skin from sagging or perhaps best hair dyes for women over 40 would have certainly helped more.
 And why weren’t there any articles or magazines that tackled both men’s and women’s issues in the same edition?
 Why the separation?
 I’d like to know what men are thinking and worrying about, too – not to mention good ideas for gifts, helpful information on health and assorted other content I’d be interested in learning as well.